Antonio Aiello

 We promote the dissemination of knowledge and support social transformation, contributing to the progress of both the community and the region

-Luogo: Dipartimento di Scienze Politiche Via Serafini 3, Pisa; sede dello Studio del Docente: Palazzina Interna Palazzo Bianchi Monzon, primo piano, studio n.
+Location: Dipartimento di Scienze Politiche, Via Serafini 3, Pisa; Palazzo Bianchi Monzon palazzina interna, primo piano, studio n.
 7.

-Orario: Tutti i Mercoledì 13-15 previo appuntamento da richiedere via mail al Docente almeno 7 giorni lavorativi prima.
+Time: Mercoledì 13-15 in presenza (previo appuntamento da richiedere via mail al Docente almeno 7 giorni lavorativi prima).
 Consultare per ulteriori informazioni: https://people.unipi.it/antonio_aiello/

 Ideological Beliefs, Basic Motivations, and Psychosocial Well-being